expo/expo/docs/versions/v25.0.0/introduction/faq.md

 -   **Instant Updating**

     All Expo apps can be updated in seconds by just clicking Publish in XDE.
 You don't have to set anything up; it just works this way.
-If you aren't using Expo, you'd either use Microsoft Code Push or roll your own solution for this problem
+If you aren't using Expo, you'd either use Microsoft Code Push or roll your own solution for this problem.

 -   **Asset Management**